LLNL/axom/src/axom/slic/docs/sphinx/sections/synopsis.rst

 Slic is designed to be *light-weight* and *self-contained*.
 The only requirement for using Slic is a C++11 compliant compiler.
-However, to use Slic in the context of a distributed parallel application and in conjunction with `Lumberjack`_, support for building with MPI is provided.
+However, to use Slic in the context of a distributed parallel application and in conjunction with `Lumberjack <../../../lumberjack/docs/sphinx/index.html>`_, support for building with MPI is provided.

-For further information on how to build the `Axom Toolkit`_, consult the `Axom Quick Start Guide`_.
+For further information on how to build the `Axom Toolkit <../../../../index.html>`_, consult the `Axom Quick Start Guide <../../../../docs/sphinx/quickstart_guide/index.html>`_.

 **About this Guide**